xzzulz/deathspeak/readme.md

 for increased productivity.

-## prealpha
+## Programming language concept

-This project is in prealpha status.
-Everything is under work and may change.
+This project is an experimental concept design.
+The language is not going to be implemented.
+After experimenting with the syntax, it was found that the language is hard to read.
+Specially at first.
+With enough practice, it can works.
+But it doesn't seem practical.

 ## note